ambrosus/ambrosus-nop/README.md

     ├── node_modules
     ├── src
     └── test
 Now enter the directory for the node you want to start and then run docker-compose up -d.
-If it is an **Atlas** node the command would be:
+If it is an **Apollo** node the command would be:
 ```
-cd docker-compose/atlas
+cd setup_templates/apollo
 docker-compose up -d
 ```
 Commands are similar for all three nodes, the directory the commands get executed in diffrentiates them.